Download high-resolution image Look inside

 “Chigozie Obioma is that rare thing: an original.
 His world is a mix of the real and the folkloric, and his writing sounds like no one else’s.”—The Wall Street Journal

-Longlisted for the New American Voices Award • A Kirkus Reviews Best Book of the Year
+Longlisted for the New American Voices Award • Named a Best Book of the Year by The Economist and Kirkus Reviews

 The first images of the vision are grainy—like something seen through wet glass.
 But slowly it clears, and there appears the figure of a man.